The Clear Edge

 Week 4-8: LinkedIn Mastery Study (Learning How It Actually Works)

 Most operators use LinkedIn at a surface level.
-Post content, hope for visibility, react to whatever happens.
-No deep understanding of what drives results.
+They post content, hope for visibility, and react to whatever happens, without really understanding what drives results.

-Valentina spent 5 weeks becoming a LinkedIn expert.
-Not just a user.
-Expert.
-Someone who understood the platform better than 95% of people on it.
+Valentina spent 5 weeks becoming a LinkedIn expert, not just a user.
+She aimed to understand the platform better than 95% of the people on it.

 Week 4: Algorithm Deep Dive